MazenGomaa/Blue-Robotics-Basic-ESC-hardware/README.md

 - https://www.aliexpress.com/item/32827426525.html?gatewayAdapt=glo2ara
 - https://www.aliexpress.com/item/1005001531112709.html

-blue robotics just buys it from chinese vendors (Who are also selling the excat same thing btw) and just relable it
+blue robotics just buys it from the chinese vendors (Who also sell the excat same thing btw) and just relable it

-# Software
+# Firmware

 The Basic ESC is using a firmware called BLHeli, you can find All information and source code about it here : https://github.com/bitdump/BLHeli , turns out, this firmware is actually quite very famous and is used for lots of other ESCs in the market, Which is nice since it's open source with all the support and all